j-derks/Library-Prediction/README.md

 **MS2-fragment-spectra** (work in progress): ~5% fewer precursor & protein identifications than DIA-NN's base-line predictions, which has already been optimized for mTRAQ by other means during work related to plexDIA (https://www.nature.com/articles/s41587-022-01389-w).
 Note: this current implementation works well, albeit perhaps not as well as DIA-NN's fragment spectra prediction.
 However, the benefit of this work-flow is that it will extend easily to other novel labels (not just mTRAQ), whereas DIA-NN cannot without outside training such as this.

+Spectral library used for training Ion Mobility of mTRAQ peptides can be downloaded here: https://drive.google.com/file/d/1ldCjhKOhRpPfrEc7GQNaHztP_nwlrj1g/view